South Carolina Truck Accident Lawyers

 How is a truck accident that involves poor maintenance investigated?

 Whatever the cause of your truck accident, we can help.
-The South Carolina truck accident attorneys at McGowan, Hood & Felder, LLC, have years of experience handling accidents that have complicated contributing factors, and investigate each case thoroughly in order to prove the cause of an accident.
+The South Carolina truck accident attorneys at McGowan, Hood, Felder & Phillips, LLC, have years of experience handling accidents that have complicated contributing factors, and investigate each case thoroughly in order to prove the cause of an accident.
 We begin an investigation by serving legal notice to the trucking carrier that they must preserve all physical evidence, including the truck itself.
 We then subpoena the drivers’ logs and employment record, truck maintenance records, ECM records and other important records which, by law, must be preserved.
 In this way the trucking company is prevented from “losing” evidence.
 Trust us to identify and hold the responsible parties legally and financially accountable to their victims.

 Why Are Truck Accidents So Complicated?